-Each content type is made up of fields which denote the type of data that will be included in the entry.
-For example, the title of a news article would have its own text field, the body would have another, and there would also be fields for any media files.
-This is how you take your website or app from, as our friend Karen McGrane puts it, a big “blob” of content to modular “chunks".
+Each content type is made up of fields that denote the type of data that will be included in the entry.
+For example, the title of a web page or news article would have its own text field, the body would have another, and there would also be fields to include any media files.
+This is how you take your website or app from—as our friend Karen McGrane puts it—a big “blob” of content to modular “chunks” or structured content.

-Designing your content model is a critical step in building a solid, efficient and future-proof application with Contentful.
+Designing your content model is a critical step in building a solid, efficient, and future-proof application with Contentful.
 The goal is to create a model that will support the needs of your entire team, from the content creators to designers to developers.
-Which is why we always recommend having a session with each team to find out what they need from our Content Infrastructure, and structuring your content accordingly.
+This is why we always recommend having a session with each team to find out what they need from our composable content platform, and structuring your content accordingly.

 Modeling within Contentful also differs from traditional database architecting.
-If you’ve ever set up a content modeling using a spreadsheet, like Excel or Google Sheets, you probably modeled from child item to parent item.
+If you’ve ever set up content modeling using a spreadsheet, like Excel or Google Sheets, you probably modeled from child item to parent item.
 In Contentful, we like to copy Mother Nature and model our content from parent to child.
-This allows you take into consideration any appearance requirements early into your modeling process.
+This allows you to take into consideration any appearance requirements early in your modeling process.